 Customers expect to check electrical items.
 If you don't have an outside outlet, run a heavy-duty extension cord from your house or garage.
 Keep a light bulb on hand for testing lamps too.

-12. Don't Sell Merchandise That's Damaged Beyond Repair or Recalled
+12. Don't Sell Damaged or Recalled Items

 Don't sell dangerous or destroyed merchandise.
 The money you'll make isn't worth it.